 Data Science Resource Center

 Discoverdatascience.org is dedicated to providing current and prospective students with the necessary information and resources to succeed in the field of data science prior to and after graduation.
-We’ve spoken with various experts and have performed comprehensive research to help students make well-informed decisions prior to furthering their education in data science and other related fields.
-Please review the guides below for information, additional resources, and expert tips.
-As the site continues to grow we will produce more guides to assist students in achieving their goals.
+We’ve spoken with various experts and have performed comprehensive research intentionally designed to help students make well-informed decisions and be the most equipped to further both their education and subsequent job search, job placement, and careers in data science and other related fields.
+This short overview provides a handful of brief introductions to some of the topics within this Resource Center as well as an at-a-glance list of growing resources we continue to create for review.
+Explore the guides below for information, additional leads, and expert tips.
+As the site continues to progress, we will publish more guides to assist students of Data Science related fields in achieving their goals and advancing their careers.

 This guide addresses the challenges that many women and young girls face when pursuing an interest, degree, or job in the Science, Technology, Engineering, and Mathematics fields.
 The comprehensive guide offers expert tips, interviews and additional resources to parents, students, campuses, and programs.
 While this guide does detail the issues facing women in STEM, it also details the achievements that women in STEM fields have already accomplished.
 It is the goal of this guide to enable individuals and groups in fostering a welcoming and inspiring environment for females to succeed in the STEM fields.